sarbal/BINF_tut/lessons/python_dataviz.md

 ```

 # Q1: Test yourself!
 ### In your jupyter notebook, create new chunk for this question.
-In this chunk, write some code to access and print out the properties of the _rows_ from the `df` variable.
+In this chunk, write some code to access and print out the properties of the first two _columns_ from the `df` variable.

 ### Plotting